Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 • Decreased estrogen

 Estrogen works behind the scenes to decrease sleep latency (aka the amount of time it takes to fall asleep) and the number of times you wake up throughout the night — in addition to increasing total sleep time.
 Estrogen also has a complex relationship with serotonin, so declining estrogen levels can be associated with less serotonin action.
 In addition, estrogen regulates our body temperatures at night.
-Unfortunately, as you know, estrogen levels only decrease during menopause. (*facepalm*)
+Unfortunately, as you know, our ovaries produce less and less estrogen during menopause. (*facepalm*)

 • Decreased progesterone